 13. At its 2nd meeting, on 17 April, the Forum considered item 5 (f), entitled “Dialogue on Indigenous platforms established within United Nations entities”.
 At its 13th meeting, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).

-14. Also at its 2nd meeting, on 17 April, the Forum considered agenda item 5 (g) entitled “Thematic dialogues”.
+14. Also at its 2nd meeting, on 17 April, the Forum considered agenda item 5 (g), entitled “Thematic dialogues”.
 At its 13th meeting, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).

-14. At its 8th meeting, the Forum considered agenda item 6, entitled “Future work of the Permanent Forum, including issues considered by the Economic and Social Council and emerging issues”.
-For its consideration of the item the Forum had before it a note by the Secretariat transmitting the report of the international expert group meeting on the theme “Truth, transitional justice and reconciliation processes”.
+15. At its 8th meeting, on 24 April, the Forum considered agenda item 6, entitled “Future work of the Permanent Forum, including issues considered by the Economic and Social Council, the outcome document of the World Conference on Indigenous Peoples and emerging issues”.
+For its consideration of the item, the Forum had before it a note by the Secretariat transmitting the report of the international expert group meeting on the theme “Truth, transitional justice and reconciliation processes” (E/C.19/2023/3).
 At its 13th meeting, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).

-15. At its 13th meeting, the Forum considered agenda item 7, entitled “Provisional agenda of the twenty- third session”, and agenda item 8, entitled “Adoption of the report”.
+16. At its 13th meeting, the Forum considered agenda item 7, entitled “Provisional agenda of the twenty- third session”, and agenda item 8, entitled “Adoption of the report of the Permanent Forum on its twenty-second session”.
 At the same meeting, the Forum considered and adopted a draft decision submitted under that item (see chap.
 I, sect.
 A).

-16. At three informal closed meetings, on 20, 26 and 28 April, the Permanent Forum met to hold discussions.
+17. At three informal closed meetings, on 20, 26 and 28 April, the Permanent Forum met to hold discussions.